Doctor Answers: How to Prevent Prostatitis?

 Dr. Letsa answers: Early signs that may indicate the need to increase preventive measures include pelvic discomfort, frequent urination, and pain during urination or ejaculation.
 There is a need to enhance preventive measures, including:

-• Pelvic discomfort: Any new or increasing pain or pressure in the perineum, groin, lower back, or genitals.
+• Pelvic discomfort: New or increasing pain or pressure in the perineum, lower back, groin, or genitals.

 • Dysuria: Pain or burning during urination.